vaishshirsekar31/Federated_Learning_Project_Demo/README.md

 You will see logs like:

-"Private data loading started..."
+- Private data loading started..."

-"Preprocessing data..."
+- Preprocessing data..."

 "Training epoch 1/3 completed.
 Loss: 0.45"